 When in 1803 under Napoleon's rule the new Republic of Vaud declared itself independent of the Republic Bern, the founders expressly named Good Queen Berta as legitimating this move.
 Accordingly, her name was mentioned in the constitution of the new Republic immediately after God.
 Her grave was searched for and rediscovered in her convent church and she was re-interred in a new grave with great pomp and circumstance in the protestant minster of Payerne.

 Today, you still find Queen Berta in the most unlikely places.
 She often is named as an honorary member or even honorary president of historic societies, farming associations, sports clubs, and many others beside.
-The city of Bern bestows the Queen Berta Order of Merit to inhabitants or organisations in town every year for outstanding service to the community.
+The city of Bern bestows the Queen Berta Order of Merit to inhabitants or organizations in town every year for outstanding service to the community.

 When I was a child, the Good Queen was a living part of our family.
 Whenever I questioned my grand-mother’s decisions, she would be introduced into the discussion.
 For instance, I never saw the sense in drying dishes; they would dry by themselves after all.
 But grand-mother insisted, and usually said: ‘The Good Queen Berta would have done it that way, and so shall we.’
 This ended any discussion, as I knew for a fact that the Good Queen was sitting in heaven besides mother Mary and Jesus watching over Jesus drying the dishes for mother Mary.
 If Jesus could do it, so could I.